 Women & Infants Hospital of Rhode Island, a Care New England hospital, is one of the nation’s leading specialty hospitals for women and newborns.
 The major teaching affiliate of The Warren Alpert Medical School of Brown University, we are the 9th largest stand-alone obstetrical service in the country with approximately 8,500 deliveries per year.

 Designated Baby-Friendly USA Hospital, U.S.News & World Report 2014-15 Best Children’s Hospital in Neonatology, and a 2014 Leapfrog Top Hospital, in 2009, Women & Infants opened what was at the time the country’s largest, single-family room neonatal intensive care unit.

 New England’s premier hospital for women and newborns, Women & Infants, alongside The Warren Alpert Medical School of Brown University offer fellowship programs in gynecologic oncology, maternal-fetal medicine, urogynecology, and reconstructive pelvic surgery, women's mental health, neonatal-perinatal medicine, pediatric and perinatal pathology, gynecologic pathology and cytopathology, breast disease, obstetric medicine, and reproductive endocrinology and infertility.

-Women & Infants has been designated as a Breast Imaging Center of Excellence from the American College of Radiology; a Center of Excellence in Minimally Invasive Gynecology; a Center of Biomedical Research Excellence for Perinatal Biology by the National Institutes of Health; and a Neonatal Resource Services Center of Excellence.
+Designated as a Breast Imaging Center of Excellence by the American College of Radiology, a Center of Excellence in Minimally Invasive Gynecology, a Center of Biomedical Research Excellence for Perinatal Biology by the National Institutes of Health, and a Neonatal Resource Services Center of Excellence.